frankliucode/datapro/docs/clone-oracle-grid-home.md

     INVENTORY_LOCATION=<inventory>/oraInventory \
     CRS=TRUE

-You will be prompted to run orainstRoot.sh and root.sh,run only orainstRoot.sh on local node, don't run root.sh
+You will be prompted to run orainstRoot.sh and root.sh, run only orainstRoot.sh on local node, don't run root.sh

 # second node
 perl clone.pl -silent \